This is a guest post by Kate Storm, writer at Our Escape Clause.

 Cenote Samula is set in a complex with nearby Cenote Xkeken (also known as Cenote Dzitnup), and while both are popular with tourists, they’re far enough away from the Riviera Maya that the crowds are not what you would expect at the cenotes near Tulum.

-Cenote Samula is absolutely gorgeous, perfect for a long swim, and is set almost completely enclosed in a cave–the exception is a small, natural hole in the roof that forms a spotlight on the water.
+Cenote Samula is absolutely gorgeous, perfect for a long swim, and is set almost completely enclosed in a cave – the exception is a small, natural hole in the roof that forms a spotlight on the water.

 The combination of the high ceilings of the cave, the cool water, and the dancing light make swimming at Cenote Samula a very magical experience!

-The Facilities at Cenote Samula
+Food at Cenote Samula

 Cenote Samula: Practical Information